Component-Specific Rule Writing

 How do I scope a custom rule to a specific React or Vue component?

-Use the matches function with attribute selectors like [data-testid] or [class^="ComponentName"] to restrict evaluation to the target component’s root node.
+Use the matches function with attribute selectors like [data-testid="my-component"] or [data-component="my-name"] to restrict evaluation to the target component’s root node.

 How do I handle async DOM mutations during rule evaluation?

-Implement MutationObserver wrappers or use waitForSelector/waitForFunction before invoking axe.run() to ensure the component is fully rendered.
+Use waitForSelector/waitForFunction in your Playwright test before invoking axe.run() to ensure the component is fully rendered.
+Do not put async logic inside the evaluate function itself.